 2. Extraction, Transformation, and Loading Tools (ETL)

-ETL tools are often regarded as the spine of a data warehouse architecture.
+ETL tools are central to a data warehouse architecture.
 These tools help with extracting data from different sources, transforming it into a suitable arrangement, and loading it into a data warehouse.

 The ETL tool you choose will determine: